wilsonmar/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

    How to resolve merge conflicts in Git</a> [10:58] Jan 22, 2017

+<a name="Gitschooldude"></a>
 ### Dan Gitschooldude

-From Sep 2015 to Nov 2016, <a target="_blank" href="https://gaming.youtube.com/channel/UCshmCws1MijkZLMkPmOmzbQ">
-this series</a> I think is the most in-depth among all videos on YouTube.
+From Sep 2015 to Nov 2016, <a target="_blank" href="https://gaming.youtube.com/channel/UCshmCws1MijkZLMkPmOmzbQ">this series</a> I think is the most in-depth among all videos on YouTube.
 No diagrams.
 Everything shown occurs on the command line, even the title of each video.

 BTW I don't agree with Dan's statement: "I purposefully focus on the command line usage of Git, because lets face it, if you're using a GUI with Git, you probably have no idea what's going on :P"